chapel-lang/chapel/doc/sphinx/source/users-guide/datapar/forall.rst

 (or even beyond, though this is unusual).

-More specifically, the actual number of tasks used to execute a forall-loop is determined by the its iterand expressions.
-The iterands invoke *parallel iterators*, either directly or via expressions that support default parallel iterator methods like ranges, domains, and arrays.
+More specifically, the actual number of tasks used to execute a forall-loop is determined by its iterand expressions.
+The iterands invoke *parallel iterators*, either directly or via expressions that have default parallel iterator methods like ranges, domains, and arrays.
 These iterators often select the number of tasks to use based on dynamic information such as the size of the loop and/or the number of available processors.
 In addition to